szuckerman/szuckerman.github.io-src/content/finding_duplicate_rows_in_sql.md

 Date: 2018-11-20 15:30
 Modified: 2018-11-20 15:30
 Category: SQL
-Tags: sql, redshift, postgresql, code snippet
+Tags: sql, redshift, postgres, code snippet
 Slug: finding_duplicate_rows_in_sql
 Authors: Sam Zuckerman
 Summary: Primary keys are essential to relational databases.
 They ensure that rows in a database conform to a unique identifier.
 The following code snippet shows how to identify problematic rows.